Historic moon mission ends with splashdown of Orion capsule - KESQ

 Another communications blackout lasting about three minutes followed the skip maneuver.

 As it embarked on its final descent, the capsule slowed down drastically, shedding thousands of miles per hour in speed until its parachutes deploy.
-By the time it splashed down, Orion was traveling about 20 miles per hour (32 kilometers per hour).
+By the time it splashed down, Orion was meant to be traveling about 20 miles per hour (32 kilometers per hour).
+NASA officials, however, did not yet have an exact splashdown speed at a 3:30 pm ET press conference.

+The temperature in the Orion crew cabin maintained balmy temperatures between 60 degrees to 71 degrees Fahrenheit based on data, Howard Hu, NASA’s Orion Program manager, observed.

 While there were no astronauts on this test mission — just a few mannequins equipped to gather data and a Snoopy doll — Nelson, the NASA chief, has stressed the importance of demonstrating that the capsule can make a safe return.